 LIS 4910 Culminating Internship – 3 credits

 The internship course is designed to supplement the knowledge students gain in class by giving them practical experience working in a library or information agency.
 Various options are available to students depending on their areas of interest.
 Students can pursue opportunities in the fields of medicine, law and art, or in settings such as public and academic libraries.
-The Culminating Internship course requires 100 hours of service over a 10-week quarter.
+It is students’ responsibility to select a practicum site and a field supervisor, who must be approved by LIS faculty.
+The Culminating Internship course requires 75 hours of service over a 10-week quarter.
 The student, faculty and field supervisor will determine specific requirements for the internship that will inform a final paper or report written by the student.
-Students must notify their student success advisor that they intend to choose the Culminating Internship option a minimum of two quarters before enrolling in the course.
+Students must notify an LIS academic advisor that they intend to choose the Culminating Internship option one quarter before enrolling in the course.
 Prerequisites: completion of a minimum of 38 quarter hours of graduate LIS coursework, including all core courses.